sillsdev/khmer-character-specification/specification.md

 Sok (2016:24) wrote:

-    _Series assimilation, សម្របសូរ or ការលំឱនសូ "lit. sound adaptation" as proposed by Prom (2013:24) and ទំនាញសូរ "lit. sound inclination" by Chan (2010:100), is the core of Khmer pronunciation and it is regularly correlated with the writing system.
+>_Series assimilation, សម្របសូរ or ការលំឱនសូ "lit. sound adaptation" as proposed by Prom (2013:24) and ទំនាញសូរ "lit. sound inclination" by Chan (2010:100), is the core of Khmer pronunciation and it is regularly correlated with the writing system.
 The series system and the sonority hierarchy drive the series assimilation phenomenon.
 Huffman (1970:43) refers to this phenomenon as Vowel Governance, for the pronunciation of a vowel symbol, including the invisible inherent vowel, is determined or governed by the series of the initial consonant symbol it is attached to (see Table 6 above).
 Thus, it is simple to pronounce a Khmer word which begins with a single consonant and a consonant cluster whose members are from the same series.
 For instance,_

-*   _ក ‘neck’ and កា (ក+ា) 'cup' are pronounced as _/kɑɑ/_ and _/kaa/_ respectively because these words begin with first series consonant symbol (ក), and the first series of the inherent vowel is _/ɑɑ/_ and the first series of vowel symbol ា is _/aa/.
+>*   _ក ‘neck’ and កា (ក+ា) 'cup' are pronounced as _/kɑɑ/_ and _/kaa/_ respectively because these words begin with first series consonant symbol (ក), and the first series of the inherent vowel is _/ɑɑ/_ and the first series of vowel symbol ា is _/aa/_._
-*   _គ ‘to be mute’ and គា (គ+ា) are pronounced as /kɔɔ/ and /kie/ respectively because they begin with the second series consonant symbol (គ), and the second series of the inherent vowel is /ɔɔ/ and the second series of vowel symbol ា is /ie/._
+>*   _គ ‘to be mute’ and គា (គ+ា) are pronounced as /kɔɔ/ and /kie/ respectively because they begin with the second series consonant symbol (គ), and the second series of the inherent vowel is /ɔɔ/ and the second series of vowel symbol ា is /ie/._
-*   _ក្បាល (ក+្+ប+ា+ល) 'head' is pronounced as /kɓaal/ because ក /k/ and ប /ɓ/ are in the first series, and the first series of vowel symbol ា is _/aa/_._
+>*   _ក្បាល (ក+្+ប+ា+ល) 'head' is pronounced as /kɓaal/ because ក /k/ and ប /ɓ/ are in the first series, and the first series of vowel symbol ា is _/aa/_._
-*   _គ្នា (គ+្+ន+ា) 'first person singular (informal)' is pronounced as /knie/ because គ and ន are both in the second series, and the second series of the vowel symbol ា is /ie/._
+>*   _គ្នា (គ+្+ន+ា) 'first person singular (informal)' is pronounced as /knie/ because គ and ន are both in the second series, and the second series of the vowel symbol ា is /ie/._

 After describing three accounts on the series assimilation, Sok (ibidː26-27) categorized the orthographic consonants into five groupsː IMPLOSIVE, UNASPIRATED PLOSIVE, ASPIRATED PLOSIVE, FRICATIVE, and SONORANT (See the table below).
 He hypothesized that the least sonorous consonant of an initial cluster determines the series of the following vowel based on the three accounts (Huffman (1970ː44), Kin (2007ː63) and Chan (2010ː107)).